MartinPaulo/ResBazResOS/README.md

 * [Planning](Planning/lesson_plan.md) - The plan used to create the course;
 * [Resources](Resources/) - Resources for this particular run of the training.

-## Delivering the lessons

-The lessons assume that participants have both red and green coloured sticky notes and cards lettered from "A" through to "E" (in the style of Software Carpentry).
-These are used to answer questions and to show distress if the students aren't keeping up or need help.

 ## Instructors notes

 ### In general